 How is quality assured:

 Seabrook McKenzie Centre teachers abide by the code of ethics and the quality control policies of the centre.
 They undergo professional development and are supervised by the centre.
 Teachers are required to have a Seabrook Mckenzie Practising Certificate, if they wish to have students referred to them by the Seabrook McKenzie Centre.
-The Practising Certificate must be renewed every three years: when the teacher undergoes successful professional development.
+The Practising Certificate must be renewed every three years: during which time the teacher undergoes successful professional development.
 We recommend that students be reassessed regularly (generally annually) to check progress and adapt the programme if necessary.
 If in doubt, please contact us to check if a tutor is certified by us.

 Each teaching programme is based on the information in the student’s formal SLD report.
 It is individually designed to accommodate the child’s particular learning style and individual weaknesses.